Frequently asked questions about

 If you’re trying to enroll in health insurance in Kansas outside of the annual open enrollment period (November 1 to January 15), first check your eligibility for a special enrollment period which would allow you to enroll in an ACA-compliant major medical plan.
 There are a variety of qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Kansas.

-And at least through the end of 2025, there’s a special enrollment period for people whose income is between 100% and 150% of the federal poverty level.
+There’s also a special enrollment period for subsidy-eligible people whose income is between 100% and 150% of the federal poverty level.

 From Colby to Wichita, there may be situations when a short-term plan might be an attractive option, such as: